 Aside: Sixty-odd years later, these two rapscallions inspired the Australian hoaxers who conjured up the fictitious life and works of Ern Malley.

 Liberty Enlightening the World

 Smaller models of New York Harbor’s Statue of Liberty keep popping up in Paris.
-I’ve seen three, but there must be more.
-This one is a copy of the bronze model that Auguste Bartholdi created while he was constructing the colossal statue.
+Below: a copy of the bronze model that Auguste Bartholdi created while he was constructing the colossal statue:

 Broken link of slavery: Le cri, l’écrit

 Bronze sculpture commemorating the abolition of slave trade and slavery: